oVirt/ovirt-site/source/uncategorized/automatic-fencing.html.md

     -   If the host doesn't respond during this time, it's status will change to **non responsive** and it will be fenced.

 Attention: SSH Soft Fencing is also executed on hosts without power management configured unlike real fencing that is executed only for hosts with power management configured.

+### Testing

+I used following scenario to test SSH Soft Fencing for hosts with PM configured:

+1. Create a 3.3 data center, create a cluster in it and add two hosts to it with PM properly configured
+2. Testing scenario: SSH Soft Fencing will help and host will change status to Up after it
+    1. Stop engine, connect to engine database and check if "SshSoftFencingCommand" option is set to correct value "/usr/bin/vdsm-tool service-restart vdsmd</code>) using following SQL command: <code>
+    2. Check if both hosts are Up
+    3. Stop VDSM on selected host
+    4. Wait a few minutes to see if host status changes to Up

+3. Testing scenario: SSH Soft Fencing command throws error on execution, real fencing will start immediately after it
+    1. Stop engine
+    2. Connect to engine database and execute following SQL command: `update vdc_options set option_value='servi vdsmd restart' where option_name='SshSoftFencingCommand' and version='3.3'`
+    3. Start engine and check if both hosts are Up
+    4. Stop VDSM on selected host
+    5. After a few minutes SSH Soft Fencing command error appears in engine.log and real fencing (server restart) will be executed for selected host immediately
+    6. After restart host will become Up

+4. Testing scenario: SSH Soft Fencing will not help, real fencing will be executed in few minutes after SSH Soft Fencing execution
+    1. Stop engine
+    2. Connect to engine database and execute following SQL command: `update vdc_options set option_value='echo 0' where option_name='SshSoftFencingCommand' and version='3.3'`
+    3. Start engine and check if both hosts are Up
+    4. Stop VDSM on selected host
+    5. After a few minutes SSH Soft Fencing command will be executed, but the host will remain Non Responsive
+    6. After another few minutes real fencing (server restart) will be executed for selected host
+    7. After restart host will become Up

 # Troubleshooting